-As we discussed in Part 1 of this short series on types in prolog, prolog has a rather graceful but silent method of reacting to a certain bugs.
+As we discussed in Part 1 of this short series on types in prolog, prolog has a rather graceful but silent method of reacting to certain bugs.
 The exploitation of non-determinism can be extremely handy for searching spaces, but sometimes we just didn’t mean what we wrote, and instead of silent failure we would like to see an error.

 We’re going to take a different tack in this article and use dynamic type and mode checking with mavis.
 HM is great, but it wasn’t really written for prolog but for functional languages, and so doesn’t take any account of modes.
-It can also be a bit restrictive and heavy weight when modifying already existing code.
+It can also be a bit restrictive and heavyweight when modifying already existing code.
 We could of course dial it up, by introducing dependent types, but we’re not going to go there in this series (though how cool would this be?!).

 With Mavis we get to specify both modes and quite complex types in a gradual fashion, adding them as necessary.
 The downside is that type checking happens only at run-time and is not statically checked.
 Unfortunately this means we only catch bugs during testing or deployment, but at least we catch them!

-I’ve used both techniques in production code and find them both useful, but currently Mavis is more fully featured and more flexible and so I’ve done most development with it.
+I’ve used both techniques in production code and find them both useful, but currently Mavis is more fully-featured and more flexible and so I’ve done most development with it.

 What is a mode?
 Prolog is a language of predicates, and we can think of any given substitution of variables as being either true or false at a predicate.
-But often times what we are actually doing when programming in prolog is taking what we know about some bound variables, in order to find other ones which would also satisfy the predicate.
+But often, times what we are actually doing when programming in prolog is taking what we know about some bound variables, in order to find other ones which would also satisfy the predicate.
 And very often we mean a predicate to only search for bindings given some set of already instantiated variables.

-Take for instance the following programme:
+Take for instance the following program:

 /** * zip(+A:list(any),+B:list(any),-C:list(any)) is det. * zip(-A:list(any),-B:list(any),+C:list(any)) is det. * * Zip two lists into a list of pairs (or unzip, in the other two * modes) */ zip([A|RestA],[B|RestB],[(A-B)|Zip]) :- zip(RestA,RestB,Zip). zip(,,).